 The Somerset Pulaski County Airport Board is a component unit of the Pulaski County Fiscal Court.
 The financial statements of the Airport Board include the funds, agencies, boards, and entities for which the Airport Board is financially accountable.
 Financial accountability, as defined by Section 2100 of the Governmental Accounting Standards Board (GASB) Codification of Governmental Accounting and Financial Reporting Standards, as amended by GASB 14 and GASB 39, was determined on the basis of the government's ability to significantly influence operations, select the governing authority, participate in fiscal management and the scope of public service.
 Consequently, the reporting entity includes organizations that are legally separate from the primary government.
 Legally separate organizations are reported as component units if either the Airport Board is financially accountable or the organization's exclusion would cause the Airport Board's financial statements to be misleading or incomplete.
 Component units may be blended or discretely presented.
-Blended component units either provide their services exclusively or almost entirely to the primary government, or their governing bodies are substantively the same as the primary government.
+Blended component units either provide their services exclusively or almost entirely to the primary government.
 All other component units are discretely presented.
 The Airport Board has no component units.